imvarunkmr/easylogo/readme.txt

 == Screenshots ==

 1. This is the screenshot of main settings page of this plugin.
 You can customise the settings as per your convenience.
+2. An example for adding easylogo in twentysixteen theme.

 == Installation ==